-А BTEC in Business Studies Travel or and Tourism would be beneficial or а Geography GCSE at grades 9 to 4.
+A BTEC in Business Studies or Travel and Tourism would be beneficial or a Geography GCSE at Grades 9 to 4.
 Students must also have satisfied the entry requirements to Arthur Mellows Sixth Form.

 ENRICHMENT

 Community Sports Leadership Award (CSLA)